xtaran/ansible-interactive/README.md

 Installation
 ------------

 There is no installation routine yet.
-What works is copying the `bin/` directory (not only the files in it) and the `*.yml` playbooks into your playbook.

-Symlinks for the playbooks will work, but for the scripts it's currently expected that there symlink target is in a first-level subdirectory (usually `bin`, but can be named differently) of where your Ansible playbooks and `hosts` file is located.
+What works is symlinking the `bin/` directory (or the files in it) and the `*.yml` playbooks into your playbook, and then linking the scripts in the `bin/` directory in your playbook directory to somewhere in your search path `$PATH`.